0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * mempool: The functions for single/multi producer/consumer are deprecated
   and will be removed in 17.02.
   It is replaced by ``rte_mempool_generic_get/put`` functions.

+* kni: Remove :ref:`kni_vhost_backend-label` feature (KNI_VHOST) in 17.05 release.
+  :doc:`Vhost Library </prog_guide/vhost_lib>` is currently preferred method for guest - host communication.
+Just for clarification, this is not to remove KNI or VHOST feature, but KNI_VHOST which is a KNI feature enabled via a compile time option, and disabled by default.